rage/cyber-security-base-19/data/descriptions.md

 A Capture the Flag (CTF) competition will be organized at the end of the course series.
 In the competition, participants will be given a variety of tasks that are related to the topics of the course series.
 Participants will gain points for every solved task.
-The amount of points depends on the complexity of the task as well as the amount of time that the spent on the task.
+Estimated required hours to complete the course: 6-20 hours, depending on the background.